demisto/content/Packs/Cybereason/Playbooks/playbook-Download_Close_File_-_Cybereason_README.md

-This playbook download the files basen on the malop GUID and username provided.
+This playbook aborts a file download operation which is in progress based on the Malop ID and username provided.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.